 5a.
 Taxable social security wages.
-Enter the total wages, including qualified sick leave wages and qualified family leave wages for leave taken after March 31, 2021, and before October 1, 2021; qualified wages (other than qualified health plan expenses) for the employee retention credit; sick pay; and taxable fringe benefits subject to social security taxes you paid to your employees during the quarter.
-Don't include the qualified sick leave wages reported on line 5a(i) or qualified family leave wages reported on line 5a(ii) for leave taken before April 1, 2021.
+Enter the total wages, including qualified sick leave wages and qualified family leave wages paid this guarter of 2022 for leave taken after March 31, 2021, and before October 1, 2021; sick pay; and taxable fringe benefits subject to social security taxes you paid to your employees during the quarter.
+Don't include the qualified sick leave wages paid this quarter of 2022 that are reported on line 5a(i) or qualified family leave wages paid this quarter of 2022 that are reported on line 5a(ii) for leave taken after March 31, 2020, and before April 1, 2021.
 For this purpose, sick pay includes payments made by an insurance company to your employees for which you received timely notice from the insurance company.
 See section 6 of Pub.

 15-A for more information about sick pay reporting.
 See the instructions for line 8 for an adjustment that you may need to make on Form 941-SS for sick pay.